virajbdeshpande/AmpliconArchitect/README.md

 ### Recent updates:

 ### March 2023 update:
+Version `1.3.r5` improves handling of the mosek license test and better compatibility with the AmpliconSuite-pipeline Singularity image.

-Version `1.3.r4` adds a bugfix to coverage plotting, some code reorganization to provide a modest speedup (approx 20% in the average case), automatic testing of the MOSEK license status and better handling of the coverage stats lookup file.
+Version `1.3.r4` adds a bugfix to coverage plotting, some code reorganization to provide a modest speedup (approx 20% in the average case), automatic testing of the MOSEK license status, and better handling of the coverage stats lookup file.

 ### January 2023 update:
 Version `1.3.r3` adds support for Mosek versions 9 and 10.
 Many thanks to the Mosek team for adding these changes (especially Michal Adamaszek).
 Our testing revealed that usage of different Mosek versions